Uthmaniyya: Later Uthmaniyya

 With the rise of Sunni Islam in the 9th century, when the idea of four rashidun caliphs (among them Uthman and Ali) gained wider acceptance, the Uthmaniyya disappeared, being absorbed by the Sunnis.
-This theory initially met with resistance especially in Baghdad, until Ibn Hanbal and the majority of his followers were won over to it.
-The opposition in Syria continued for some time, but eventually this position came to be the majority position in Islam, with only the Shia and Kharijites holding contrary views.
+The theory initially met with resistance especially in Baghdad, until Ibn Hanbal and the majority of his followers were won over to it.
+The opposition in Syria continued for some time, but eventually this position came to be the majority position in Islam, with only the Shias and Kharijites holding contrary views.
 Henceforth the term Uthmani was used in a narrower sense to represent certain positions within Sunni Islam.
-Those moderate Shias who had been won over to the four caliph theory, nevertheless considered Ali superior in merit to Uthman.
+The moderate Shias who had been won over to the four caliph theory, nevertheless considered Ali superior in merit to Uthman.
 Their ordering of meritorious rightly guided caliphs ran in the order: Abu Bakr, Umar, Ali, and Uthman.
-These labelled Uthmani those Sunnis who considered Uthman superior to Ali (i.e. Abu Bakr, Umar, Uthman, Ali).
+They labelled Uthmani those Sunnis who considered Uthman superior to Ali (i.e. Abu Bakr, Umar, Uthman, Ali).
 The majority of the Sunnis hold to this latter ordering and are in this sense Uthmani.
-Moreover, there were Zaydi Shia and Mu'tazila, who considered Ali superior to both Abu Bakr and Umar but nonetheless acknowledged their caliphate as legitimate.
-These labelled as Uthmani anyone who considered Ali less meritorious than the two.
+Moreover, there were Zaydi Shias and the Mu'tazilites, who considered Ali superior to even Abu Bakr and Umar but nonetheless acknowledged the caliphates of Ali's predecessors as legitimate.
+They labelled as Uthmani anyone who considered Ali less meritorious than the two.
 In this sense, all Sunnis are Uthmani.

 After the disappearance of the traditionist Uthmaniyya, a pro-Umayyad Uthmani sect is attested in the 10th century.
 They venerated all Umayyad caliphs and defended their religio-political imamate and considered them rightly guided caliphs.
 The sources do not mention Uthmaniyya beyond the 10th century.